 Thank you for your patience as we work together to troubleshoot your issue.
 Which device do you have?
-Scroll or click for GPS1: GPS1 Charging Issues All Other GPS1 Device Issues GPS4 TROUBLESHOOTING 1.
+Scroll for GPS1 and Watch: GPS1 Charging Issues All Other GPS1 Device Issues GPS4 TROUBLESHOOTING 1.
 Please first make sure your app is showing the most up to date information by logging out and back in or...GO »

 - No cellular coverage (distance from the provider’s cell tower and the load on it)